Terminonaris

 Terminonaris is a genus of extinct pholidosaurid crocodyliforms that lived during the Late Cretaceous (Cenomanian and Turonian) epoch.
 The name means: “enlarged snout or nose” at the front of the skull.
 Terminonaris is an early crocodile, within a subgroup called Mesoeucrocodylia.
 Its remains have only been found in North America and Europe.
-Originally known under the generic name Teleorhinus, it was once believed to be a teleosaurid (a family of marine gavial-like thalattosuchians).
+It was once believed to be a teleosaurid (a family of marine gavial-like thalattosuchians).
 Both prehistoric crocodiles such as Terminonaris, as well as modern crocodiles, belong to the same group called crocodyliformes, although modern crocodiles have specific features that indicate they are distant relatives of this species and members of the subgroup Eusuchia.

+When Henry Fairfield Osborn described this taxon in 1904, he named it Teleorhinus, but also suggested alternative name Terminonaris in the same publication, considering the case that the former was preoccpuied.
+The generic name Teleorhinus was preoccupied by a miridae bug in 1890.